BYLAWS OF THE

 Section 2.
 Composition:

 - The Board of Directors shall be composed of not less than five nor more than twenty (20) elected Directors, serving a term of three years, using a rotational system with 1/3 of the number of directors being elected each year.
 If more than 1/3 of the directors are elected in anyone year, the group shall draw lots to assign staggered terms.

-- The Board, by majority vote of its members, may invite public organizations to select individuals to serve on the Board as voting or non-voting ex-officio members.
+- The Board, by majority vote of its members, may invite public organizations to select individuals to serve on the Board as non-voting ex-officio members.
 The term shall be for one year.
-Examples of such public organizations include: the Town of Floyd, County of Floyd, Floyd County Public Schools, and the Floyd County Sheriff’s Office.
+Examples of such public organizations include: The Town of Floyd, County of Floyd, Floyd County Public Schools, and the Floyd County Sheriff’s Office.

 Section 3.
 Meetings:

 Regular meetings of the Board shall be held monthly as determined by the Board.
 Notice of regular monthly meetings shall be provided at least 10 days in advance.
-Special Board meetings may be called upon the request of the President or three Directors of the Board with minimum of three days notice.
+Special Board meetings may be called upon the request of the Board Chairperson or three Directors of the Board with minimum of three days’ notice.

 Section 4.
 Quorum: